 Are you interested?

-The Project Manager is the primary point of contact for an entire project/process from start to finish.
-He/she acts as a liaison between their team and assigned clients or internal departments.
-They ensure the work is done on time, within budget, and in conformance with customer and/or company requirements.
+The project manager is the primary point of contact for an entire project/process from start to finish.
+The candidate will be expected to act as a liaison between their team and assigned clients or internal departments.
+They ensure the work is done on time, within budget and in conformance with customer and/or company requirements.

 - Assure availability of and allocate resources